kballenegger/Kenji/README.md

 ## Changelog

+#### 1.1.2

+- Supports PATCH requests natively.

 #### 1.1.1

 - No longer catching ArgumentErrors when calling the block for a route.
 This fixes a bug where Kenji incorrectly responds with a 404 when the block is passed the wrong number of arguments.
 - Fixed logic for matching a pass. the path now must match the pass exactly whereas before the pass would match if any subset of the path matched the pass.